What does "double blind" refer to in the context of eyewitness procedures?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-In the context of eyewitness procedures, "double blind" refers to a method where both the administrator of the identification procedure and the eyewitness are unaware of the suspect's identity.
-This approach is designed to minimize bias and ensure that the witness's identification is based solely on their own memory and perception rather than being influenced by cues or expectations from the administrator.
+In the context of eyewitness procedures, "double blind" refers to a method where both the administrator of the identification procedure and the witness being asked to make an identification are unaware of the suspect's identity.
+This approach helps to minimize potential biases and influences that could affect the witness's decision-making process.

 Subscribe